-Dogged detective work has paid off for Mark Eaton of Spokane, Washington, who has located an unbuilt example of this 1:14 scale GPA amphibious jeep kit, in its original box from Leddy Model Industries, a company located in Watsonville, California which produced ship model kits.
+Dogged detective work paid off for Mark Eaton of Spokane, Washington, who located an unbuilt example of this 1:14 scale GPA amphibious jeep kit, in its original box from Leddy Model Industries, a company located in Watsonville, California which produced ship model kits.

 We had previously seen two assembled versions of this large model of the World War II Ford GPA (also known as a seagoing jeep or "seep") but could not determine who manufactured the kit. -- Derek Redmond

 Mark found this example in 2014, and said, "I have been looking for details on this large-scale, all-hardwood model.
 It is the exactly the same model that Dan Eastwood had tried to find information on back in 2009 (see below).
 Mine was only missing a few items when it arrived, and it will go into my collection of WWII wood models.
 I plan on adding a whip antenna to it as well as markings pertaining to the kit format."

 The assembled model is 13 inches long, and prior to finding the Leddy packaging, Mark suspected it may have been manufactured by Mod-AC, the same company which produced a smaller 1:24 scale wooden kit (see below).